lyran10/panorbit-assignment/README.md

 # Panorbit Task

 Instructions to run the code
-1. Download a zip file (You file find in the code button on the top right)
+1. Download a zip file (You will find in the code button on the top right)
 2. Extract it in the path you wish
 3. open in the editor and run npm start